devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 set up.
 The easiest way to do this, is to simply import from an existing project with a simplified `gitlab-ci.yml`.

-Import `https://gitlab.com/joshlambert/autodevops-deploy.git`, to use a very simple CI/CD pipeline with no requirements, based on AutoDevOps.
+Import `https://gitlab.com/joshlambert/autodevops-deploy.git` as a public project, to use a very simple CI/CD pipeline with no requirements, based on AutoDevOps.
 It contains just the `deploy` stages and uses a static image, since the GDK does not contain a registry.

 ## Connect your cluster